openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       with the sentence.
 For example: "You can use the ``:ref:`course checklists<Use the Course Checklist>``` to verify that the course is ready for release."

+      To promote a better experience for screenreaders, provide the title of the destination in each cross-reference link, and not just a URL.
+In addition, avoid including multiple links to the same destination on a single HTML page.

   * - Dates
     - Format dates as ``DD Mon YYYY`` or ``DD Month YYYY``.
 For example: ``11